yhl125/ETHFALCON/README.md

 ## CONCLUSION

 This repo provides a highly optimized version of FALCON.
 Order of magnitudes were gained compared to other implementations.
 In our search, we also devise a way to implement falcon with recovery without requiring the inverse NTT transformation (only forward).
-Despite those efforts, it doesn't seem plausible to reach operational (below 1M) verification cost.
+Despite those efforts, it does not seem plausible to reach operational (below 1M) verification cost.
 Nevertheless, the provided code allow Account Abtraction using 7702 or 4337 from today.
 The architecture also demonstrates that providing NTT would allow an acceptable cost, and provide more genericity and agility in the PQ signature candidate of Ethereum.
 For this reason [NTT-EIP]() is submitted.

 ## REFERENCES